• Home

 Mayfield Recruitment Services Ltd

-Role: Registered Manager - Childrens Location: Stockport Salary: >£55k + benefits Position: Permanent We are recruiting on behalf of our client for an experienced Children's Registered Manager in Stockport for an 8 bed home.
+We are recruiting on behalf of our client for an experienced Children's Residential Manager in Stockport for an 8 bed home.
 To lead and manage a children's residential home, ensuring high quality care and compliance with Ofsted regulations.
 The role focuses on safeguarding, theraupeutic support, and achieving positive outcomes for children and young people with complex emotional and behavioural needs.
-Key Responsbilities for the Registered Manager include: Leadership & management to oversee day-to-day operations of the home Provide motivational leadership to staff, ensuring a positive and supportive culture Ensure adherence to Children's Home Regulations, The Children Act 1989, and Ofsted standards Maintain robust safeguarding procedures Implement and manage systems for monitoring and improving care standards Prepare for and manage Ofsted inspections Recruit, train and mentor staff Conduct performance reviws and appraisals Manage financial performance and allocate resources effectively Work with social workers, health professionals, and education providers to support care plans The Registered Manager will required a minimum of 2 years experience in a senior role within a children's residential setting.
-Level 5 Diploma in Leadership for Health & Social Care (Children & Young People) Excellent knowledge of safeguarding legislation and children's home regulations For this role of Registered Manager, there are no sponsorship opportunities and you will require a fully enhanced DBS, right to work in the UK and be able to provide a minimum of 2 years references.
+Key Responsbilities include: Leadership & management to oversee day-to-day operations of the home Provide motivational leadership to staff, ensuring a positive and supportive culture Ensure adherence to Children's Home Regulations, The Children Act 1989, and Ofsted standards Maintain robust safeguarding procedures Implement and manage systems for monitoring and improving care standards Prepare for and manage Ofsted inspections Recruit, train and mentor staff Conduct performance reviws and appraisals Manage financial performance and allocate resources effectively Work with social workers, health professionals, and education providers to support care plans You will required a minimum of 2 years experience in a senior role within a children's residential setting.
+Level 5 Diploma in Leadership for Health & Social Care (Children & Young People) Excellent knowledge of safeguarding legislation and children's home regulations For this role of Residential Manager, there are no sponsorship opportunities and you will require a fully enhanced DBS, right to work in the UK and be able to provide a minimum of 2 years references.
+JBRP1_UKTJ

 Full time

-Role: Registered Manager - Childrens Location: Stockport Salary: >£55k + benefits Position: Permanent We are recruiting on behalf of our client for an experienced Children's Registered Manager in Stockport for an 8 bed home.
+We are recruiting on behalf of our client for an experienced Children's Residential Manager in Stockport for an 8 bed home.
 To lead and manage a children's residential home, ensuring high quality care and compliance with Ofsted regulations.
 The role focuses on safeguarding, theraupeutic support, and achieving positive outcomes for children and young people with complex emotional and behavioural needs.
-Key Responsbilities for the Registered Manager include: Leadership & management to oversee day-to-day operations of the home Provide motivational leadership to staff, ensuring a positive and supportive culture Ensure adherence to Children's Home Regulations, The Children Act 1989, and Ofsted standards Maintain robust safeguarding procedures Implement and manage systems for monitoring and improving care standards Prepare for and manage Ofsted inspections Recruit, train and mentor staff Conduct performance reviws and appraisals Manage financial performance and allocate resources effectively Work with social workers, health professionals, and education providers to support care plans The Registered Manager will required a minimum of 2 years experience in a senior role within a children's residential setting.
-Level 5 Diploma in Leadership for Health & Social Care (Children & Young People) Excellent knowledge of safeguarding legislation and children's home regulations For this role of Registered Manager, there are no sponsorship opportunities and you will require a fully enhanced DBS, right to work in the UK and be able to provide a minimum of 2 years references.
+Key Responsbilities include: Leadership & management to oversee day-to-day operations of the home Provide motivational leadership to staff, ensuring a positive and supportive culture Ensure adherence to Children's Home Regulations, The Children Act 1989, and Ofsted standards Maintain robust safeguarding procedures Implement and manage systems for monitoring and improving care standards Prepare for and manage Ofsted inspections Recruit, train and mentor staff Conduct performance reviws and appraisals Manage financial performance and allocate resources effectively Work with social workers, health professionals, and education providers to support care plans You will required a minimum of 2 years experience in a senior role within a children's residential setting.
+Level 5 Diploma in Leadership for Health & Social Care (Children & Young People) Excellent knowledge of safeguarding legislation and children's home regulations For this role of Residential Manager, there are no sponsorship opportunities and you will require a fully enhanced DBS, right to work in the UK and be able to provide a minimum of 2 years references.
+JBRP1_UKTJ

 Full time